danirebollo/serverchecker/README.md

 ## get cloudflare variables

-0- get your api variables using this postman collection: https://support.cloudflare.com/hc/en-us/articles/115002323852-Using-Cloudflare-API-with-Postman-Collections
+Get your api variables using this postman collection: https://support.cloudflare.com/hc/en-us/articles/115002323852-Using-Cloudflare-API-with-Postman-Collections
 ### HOSTNAMEWOSCH
 This is your main hostname
 example: danirebollo.es